gvwilson/sensibleadventures/maddy-roo/old.md

 Maddy hugged her sister.
 "I'll be right back," she promised.

-"But what if you can't climb back up?"
+"What if you can't?"
 Sindy whispered tearfully.
 "What if he leaves you down there?
 What if he goes all the way bad?"

 "This is an it, thank you,"
 Dockety said at normal volume.
 "And this will overload its own circuits before it allows itself to be controlled again."

 Maddy gave Sindy one last hug.
 "Love you," she whispered,